Emblem TRA Logo

 The partners are required to register the firm with the Business Registration and Licensing Agency (BRELA) and obtain a certificate of registration.
 Once the certificate is issued, the partners must visit the Tanzania Revenue Authority (TRA) with the partnership deed, which outlines the names of the partners and their respective profit-sharing ratios.

-To apply for a Tax Identification Number (TIN), the partnership firm must submit the certificate of registration obtained from BRELA, Partnership deed, Lease agreement or title deed, and an Introduction letter from the local authority.
+To apply for a Tax Identification Number (TIN), the partnership firm must submit the certificate of registration obtained from BRELA, Partnership deed, Lease agreement or title deed, and an Introduction letter from the Local Government Authority.

 Each partner must individually apply for a TIN; however, if all partner has already received a TIN for another purpose, they are not permitted to submit a new application.
 The existing TIN will be utilized.